 Life • Love • Participation

-The National Association of People Living with HIV/AIDS (NAPWHA) is Australia’s peak non-government advocacy organisation representing PLWHA community based groups from each of Australia’s States and Territories.
+The National Association of People With HIV Australia (NAPWHA) is Australia’s peak non-government advocacy organisation representing PLWHAPerson (or People) Living with HIV/AIDS. community based groups from each of Australia’s States and Territories.

 WORLDWIDE, approximately 40 million people live with the human immunodeficiency virusA small infective organism which is incapable of reproducing outside a host cell.
 (HIV), which causes AIDS.
 Half of all adults living with HIV/AIDS are female and in sub-Saharan Africa, the most affected region, the figure is nearly 60 per cent.
 Twenty million people have died from AIDS since the first cases were identified in 1981.
 More than 14 million children have become AIDS orphans, and despite antiretroviralA medication or other substance which is active against retroviruses such as HIV. therapy that has significantly reduced AIDS-related deaths, the HIV population has expanded alarmingly, increasing by more than 50 per cent since 1991.